ehwan/C-language-Parser-In-Rust/README.md

  - Parser ( AST Builder )
  - Code Generator
  - Virtual Machine (Instruction Executor)

+## How it works
+### Phase 1: Tokenizing
+Tokenize the raw source code into a list of tokens.
+This phase will remove c/cpp comments.
+Sequence of whitespaces will be combined into one `Token::Whitespace` The newline `\n` will be kept as a `Token::NewLine` for later phase If the source is not end with `\n`, it will be added automatically

+### Phase 2: Line Analysis
+Analyze the tokens in each line and generate a list of `Line` which contains the result of the analysis.
+This phase will extract preprocessor directives and macro definitions.

+### Phase 3: Preprocessing
+Preprocess the source code by expanding macros and removing preprocessor directives.

+### Phase 4: Building AbstractSyntaxTree
+Build an Abstract Syntax Tree (AST) from the preprocessed token stream.
+The AST will be used to generate instructions.

+### Phase 5: Generating Instructions
+Generate a sequence of virtual instructions from the AST.
+The instructions will be executed at the software level.

+### Phase 6: Executing Instructions
+Execute the generated instructions.
+The virtual machine will simulate the execution of the code.

 ### Note
 This process will not generate binary or assembly code.
 Instead, it will produce a sequence of virtual instructions (`src/virtualmachine/instruction`) which will be executed at the software level.